JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_1.md

 We are just at the beginning of this adventure of discovery.
 There are an endless number of such connections waiting to be clarified and incorporated into the lives of those who study The Urantia Book , and subsequently to the world.
 To the degree that we identify these connections and make them real in our lives we experience “cosmic citizenship” as a growing personal reality, enriching both this life and the next, and causing ripples which expand out to the edges of supreme reality.

-Stephen (Steve) Dreier, a retired professor of chemistry, former President of The Urantia Book Fellowship, currently serves as The Fellowship’s Vice President.
+> Stephen (Steve) Dreier, a retired professor of chemistry, former President of The Urantia Book Fellowship, currently serves as The Fellowship’s Vice President.
 He has been a student of the book for more than 25 years and has invested countless hours in the service of The Fellowship, his local society and readers everywhere.
+{.is-info}

 # The Dual Nature of Supremacy